foreverphoenix/the-phoenix-flavour/content/skyrim-se/finalisation/facegen.md

 - Exporting facegen for all NPCs will take a few minutes.
 Wait until a window pops up that simply says **Done**.
 - Click **OK** and close the Creation Kit.

+> If you run into errors and crashes trying to export facegen, try going a few at a time.
+Highlight twenty or so NPCs, press CTRL+F4, wait until the CK returns "Done", and move on to the next twenty.

 ![Export Facegen](/Pictures/skyrim-se/finalisation/ck-export-facegen.png)

 ## Optimising Facegen